Accountability, Climate, Equity, and Scholarship Fellows 2020-2021 Program

 Texas A&M University’s Accountability, Climate, Equity, and Scholarship (ACES) Fellows Program is a faculty pipeline initiative that connects those advancing outstanding scholarship with relevant disciplinary units on campus.
-The ACES Fellows Program is administered by the Office for Diversity at Texas A&M in partnership with the College of Education and Human Development and the College of Liberal Arts.
+For 2020, the ACES Fellows Program is administered by the Office for Diversity at Texas A&M in partnership with four colleges: The Bush School of Government and Public Service; College of Education and Human Development; College of Geosciences; and College of Liberal Arts.

 In recognition of Texas A&M University's Diversity Plan, the ACES Fellows Program promotes the research, teaching, and scholarship of early career scholars who embrace the belief that diversity is an indispensable component of academic excellence.
 From this experience at Texas A&M, fellows should develop an understanding of the value of diversity and inclusion and the power that it holds for students, faculty, and staff to enrich their lives.

 As a Tier 1 research and land-grant institution, Texas A&M upholds its responsibility to accountability, campus climate, equity, and scholarship by maintaining a campus that affirms equity and fosters inclusion and belonging.
 Significantly, Texas A&M holds itself accountable to improved campus climate and equity goals through clear, accessible measures.
 ACES Fellows are afforded access to invaluable academic and professional development experiences to advance their careers as scholars.
 It is possible that some ACES Fellows will be hired as tenure-track faculty at the conclusion of the fellowship.
 ACES Fellows will benefit from: prescriptive mentoring, access to instructional best practices, a vast array of world-class research and productivity resources, and a robust network of renowned Texas A&M scholars from across disciplines.